OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:54

-It was Preparation Day, and the Sabbath was about to begin.
+It was the day of preparation, and the Sabbath was about to begin.

 ## Luke 23:55